-The process to give your paved areas a thorough clean is outlined below.
+The process to give your surface areas a thorough clean is outlined below.
 Another simple solution is to hire a professional Request a quote who has the equipment and knowledge to do a great, long lasting finish.

-The pavement cleaning specialists!
+The paver cleaning specialists!

 Once the area has been professionally cleaned, keeping your pavers looking good can be easy with a regular wash with a garden hose.

 Book a free quote here - Quote form

 To clean neglected pavements, follow the following steps for a DIY solution.
 Gloves and personal protection should also be worn during of cleaning your pavers.